Spot activity of LQ Hya from photometry between 1988 and 2011: Conclusions

 On the basis of the light curve minima, which indicate the main spot regions on the star, the typical configuration of the spot activity on \object{LQ~Hya} seems to be one or two active regions at different longitudes.
 These active regions seem to be relatively stable in time scales up to six months, although they usually undergo longitudinal migration during that time.
 Quite often the two active regions have moved so close to each other that we only observe one merged light curve minimum.
 Thus, the existence of even a third major active region producing a merged light curve minimum with either of the other two regions remains possible.

 Contrary to the relatively short term stability of the individual active regions, there have been remarkably little stable structures in the long term phase distribution of the light curve minima.
 We found one active longitude, with a possible secondary active longitude at $\Delta\phi=0.5$ phase separation from the primary rotating with the period $P_{\rm al}=1.603693\pm0.000058$ d.
 However, this active longitude has only been present in the data between the years 2003 and 2009.
-Before this we found one possible structure during 1995 and some time before that rotating with the period $P_{\rm al}=1.68929\pm0.00008$ d.
-Because this period is so long compared to the other found light curve and active longitude periods, it is entirely possible that it does not correspond to any physical structure on the star.
-This picture is contrary to \citet{berdyugina2002magnetic}, who report two persistent active longitudes for the total 20 years of their analysed photometry.
-We find no persistent active longitudes, nor any regular flip-flop events.
+Before this we found another possible structure around 1995 rotating with the period $P_{\rm al}=1.61208\pm0.00008$ d.
+This period detection was, however, not very significant.
+It is thus uncertain whether it corresponds to a real phase structure on the star or not.
+Contrary to \citet{berdyugina2002magnetic} we find no evidence for persistent active longitudes on \object{LQ~Hya} and no signs of regular flip-flop events.

 We note that $P_{\rm al}=1.603693$ d is close to the mean photometric period $P_{\rm w}=1.6043$ d and well within the fluctuation of the individual light curve period estimates.
 In another active star \object{II~Peg} there were indications that the active longitude rotated faster than the star itself \citep{hackman2012iipeg,lindborg2011iipeg}, which could be explained by a dynamo wave propagating in the azimuthal direction \citep[e.g.][]{krause1980meanfield}.
-There is no indication of such a dynamo wave in \object{LQ~Hya}.
+There does not seem to be such a dynamo wave on \object{LQ~Hya}.